Licensed to practice in 3 states and accepts 41 insurances. Specializes in Anxiety, Depression, Life Transitions and 10 more.

 EMDR

 Eye Movement Desensitization and Reprocessing (EMDR) offers an evidence-based approach to support clients who have experienced traumatic events or complex trauma across the lifespan.
 EMDR also helps clients get "unstuck" so that conversations in treatment feel both validating and adaptive.
-EMDR can be offered as a stand-alone approach, or in conjunction with other evidence-based approaches.
+EMDR can be offered as a stand-alone approach, or in conjunction with other evidence-based approaches, and I only utilize EMDR when clients have consented to adding this trauma-focused approach to our work together.

 Dialectical Behavior (DBT)